Channel Incentive Programmes FAQs

 Then you focus on the measurement of success, which is indicative of your incentive type.

-With deal registrations, you would recognise the number of deals registered and the value of deals registered and compare these numbers with past data to see the impact.
+• With deal registrations, you would recognise the number of deals registered and the value of deals registered.
+Compare these numbers with past data to see the impact.

-An enablement incentive enables you to track how many partners have attended workshops, have used training materials and monitor the number of certifications or exams taken and passed.
+• An enablement incentive enables you to track how many partners have attended workshops, have used training materials and number of certifications or exams taken and passed.

 By focusing on these metrics, you can effectively measure the success of your incentive programme.
 With a long-term strategic programme, there are many more metrics that can be analysed to identify the insights that can really elevate your sales pipelines.